-The provision of plots for self-build is encouraged in view of the strong level of interest demonstrated in the Watlington Housing Survey (2016).
+The provision of plots for self-build is encouraged in view of the strong level of interest demonstrated in the Watlington Housing Survey (WNDP 6).
 Support will be given for a small number of plots which could be offered for a limited period of time.
+This is in line with the Housing White Paper and Policy H12 in the emerging SODC Local Plan 2033.

-The design of the development should incorporate the safeguarding of land as part of the re-aligned B4009 in accordance with SODC's emerging local plan.
+The design of the development should incorporate land required to safeguard a route for a re-aligned B4009 in accordance with strategic infrastructure proposals in the emerging SODC Local Plan 2033.